PrimeTimeTran/next-blog/data/blog/system-design-auditing.md

 ### 1. Initialize Project

-We'll use Nuxt for this project as it's convention over configuration paradigm makes it an attractive solution in 2025 Web Development.
+We'll use [Nuxt](https://nuxt.com/) for this project as it's convention over configuration approach makes it a breeze to work with.
+Remember good old [Rails](https://rubyonrails.org/) anyone?!

 ```sh
 npm create nuxt nuxt_closure